AshyPC/AshyPC.github.io/Believe.md

 ## The Bible…

-The Bible, as originally given, is the God-breathed and infallible word of God.
-This precious, life-giving word is sufficient for our knowledge of God and the supreme authority in all matters of faith and conduct.
+The Bible, as originally given, is the God-breathed and infallible Word of God.
+This precious, life-giving Word is sufficient for our knowledge of God and the supreme authority in all matters of faith and conduct.

 ## Humanity…

 All people, men and women, are created in God’s image and are called to love God with all their beings.
 However, since the fall, all people are guilty of rebellion against God and human nature is thoroughly corrupted by sin.
-This makes everyone subject to God’s righteous anger and condemnation
+This makes everyone subject to God’s rightful anger and condemnation.

 ## Jesus Christ…

 God demonstrated his love towards us by sending his Son, the Lord Jesus Christ, who is both fully God and fully man.
 He was conceived by the Holy Spirit, born of a virgin, and lived a sinless life in obedience to the Father.
-He died on the cross, rose from the dead, and in his resurrected body ascended into heaven where he is exalted as ruler over all.
+He died on the cross, rose from the dead, and in His resurrected body ascended into heaven where He is exalted as ruler over all.

 ## Salvation…